ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-The example above with the query `$.a..[0, 1]` shows that the child segment `[0, 1]` is applied to each node in turn (rather than the nodes being visited once per selector, which is the case for some JSONPath implementations that do not conform to this specification).
+The example above with the query `$.a..[0, 1]` shows that the child segment `[0, 1]` is applied to each node in turn (rather than the nodes being visited once per selector, which is the case for some JSONPath implementations that do not conform to this document).

 ## Semantics of `null` {#null-semantics}